 The number of large-scale data breaches and cyber attacks continue to rise year after year, creating an increasing need for educated and dedicated cyber professionals to protect individuals, businesses, and the country from cyber threats.
 A study by the Center for Cyber Safety and Education estimates there will be a shortage of 1.8 million information security workers by 2022.

-To address the nationwide demand for cybersecurity professionals, National University’s School of Engineering and Computing offers both a Bachelor of Science Degree Program in Cybersecurity and a Master of Science in Cybersecurity and Information Assurance.
+To address the nationwide demand for cybersecurity professionals, National University’s School of Engineering and Computing offers both a Bachelor of Science Degree Program in Cybersecurity and a Master of Science in Cybersecurity.
 For these programs, National University is recognized as a Center of Academic Excellence in Cyber Defense Education by the National Security Agency and Department of Homeland Security.
 It is one of just six designated centers in California and the first and only in San Diego to receive this prestigious recognition.
 The programs, which are offered online and onsite are designed for students with various backgrounds, not just technical backgrounds, who are interested in a cybersecurity career.
 Students have the opportunity to gain real-world experience through hands-on labs, internships and research projects with local small businesses.

 Since technology is embedded in everyday life, there are so many career paths that utilize these skills, such as law enforcement, health care, information technology and human resources to name a few that are offered by National University.